-Refer to the XPS Card Printer Driver User's Guide to set up the Card Printer Driver to
+Refer to the XPS Card Printer Driver User's Guide to set up the Card Printer Driver to work with the printer.

 - 1. Connect one end of the USB cable to the USB port of the printer. - 2.
-Connect the other end to a USB port on the PC.
+Connect the other end to a USB port on the PC when you are prompted by the QuickInstaller.